Air Compressor Fittings and Couplings Get the Job Done

 If you want to connect your air hose with your air compressor, quick disconnect couplers are a good option.
 Also known as quick release couplings, they provide a quick way to attach piping, with air fitting tools.

-They make air fittings simple so that the parts can be fitted by hand rather than by machine.
+These types of air compressor fittings or couplings make air fittings simple so that the parts can be fitted by hand rather than by machine.
 They can improve the user’s experience when there is a need to put together a compressed air distribution system that is efficient with no leaks.
 It is beneficial for manufacturers of these parts since it simplifies testing and development.

 One challenge with the use of quick release couplings is that the extra components increase the pressure drop around it.
 There should be a careful assessment of the existing compressed air distribution system.
 That way, you can ensure the rating of the coupling is within the pressure limitations of the system.